On a class of random walks in simplexes: Abstract

 \section{Abstract}

-We study the limit behaviour of a class of random walk models taking values in the $d$-dimensional unit standard simplex, $d\ge 1$, defined as follows.
+We study the limit behaviour of a class of random walk models taking values in the standard $d$-dimensional ($d\ge 1$) simplex.
 From an interior point $z$, the process chooses one of the $d+1$ vertices of the simplex, with probabilities depending on $z$, and then the particle randomly jumps to a new location $z'$ on the segment connecting $z$ to the chosen vertex.
-In some specific cases, using properties of the Beta distribution, we prove that the limiting distributions of the Markov chain are, in fact, Dirichlet.
+In some special cases, using properties of the Beta distribution, we prove that the limiting distributions of the Markov chain are Dirichlet.
 We also consider a related history-dependent random walk model in $[0,1]$ based on an urn-type scheme.
-We show that this random walk converges in distribution to the arcsine law. \end {abstract}
+We show that this random walk converges in distribution to an arcsine random variable. \end {abstract}